-A designated 'drop-off' zone is available at the front of the Junior School, on President Avenue.
-This is not a parking area.
-The area is for the purpose of a quick and safe delivery or pick-up of children.
+Two designated 'drop-off' zones are available at the front of the Junior School, on President Avenue, and in the Junior School car park.
+These are not parking areas.
+The areas are for the purpose of a quick and safe delivery or pick-up of children.
 Adults are to remain in their vehicle when dropping off children.
-Cars are to enter the zone and exit in a timely manner.
+Cars are to enter the zone from the back and exit in a safe and timely manner.